varnishcache/varnish-cache/doc/sphinx/phk/backends.rst

 be efficient, things get hairy fast.

-One of the features of Varnish we are very fundamental about, is the ability to have multiple VCL's loaded at the same time, and to switch between them instantly and seamlessly.
+One of the features of Varnish we are very fundamental about, is the ability to have multiple VCLs loaded at the same time, and to switch between them instantly and seamlessly.

-So Imagine you have 1000 backends in your VCL, not an unreasonable number, each configured with health-polling.
+So imagine you have 1000 backends in your VCL, not an unreasonable number, each configured with health-polling.

 Now you fiddle your vcl_recv{} a bit and load the VCL again, but